Top Tips for Early Years

 Promote the scheme to parents

-Here are some examples of how you can engage parents and raise awareness of supervised toothbrushing.
+Here are some examples of how you can engage families and raise awareness of supervised toothbrushing.

 Consider language and cultural barriers